magedin/magento2-module-view-product-page/README.md

 ## Support

-If you encounter any problems or bugs, please open an [issue](https://github.com/magedin/magento2-view-product-page/issues) on GitHub.
+If you encounter problems or bugs, please open an [issue](https://github.com/magedin/magento2-view-product-page/issues) on GitHub.

 Need help setting up or want to customize this extension to meet your business needs?
 Please email support@magedin.com and if we like your idea we will add this feature for free or at a discounted rate.